ThomasPepperz/RickRolling/README.md

 # RickRolling
-A function to rickroll your friends whom use R programming
+A function to RickRoll your friends whom use R programming